cvblab/AI4SkIN_leaderboard/README.md

 * Data downloading for reproducibility

 The proposed benchmark for benchamrking foundation models is based on the AI4SKIN dataset.
 The dataset includes whole slide images (WSI) of cutaneous spindle cell neoplasms (CSC) for skin cancer subtyping.
-Dataset details are provided in the [Scientific Data manuscript](https://doi.org/10.1038/s41597-025-05108-3) and WSIs are publicly available in [Figshare](https://doi.org/10.6084/m9.figshare.27118035) [1].
+Dataset details are provided in the [Scientific Data manuscript](https://doi.org/10.1038/s41597-025-05108-3) and WSIs are publicly available in [Figshare](https://doi.org/10.6084/m9.figshare.27118035).

 From [this link](https://upvedues-my.sharepoint.com/:f:/g/personal/pabmees_upv_edu_es/EnVgZJtckMdJoPvDnqd3REUB_Oany7p6zFlQIwm3MQBLow?e=Mr8Sfg), you can manually download the files including the embeddings extracted with the corresponding foundation model.
 Each `.npy` file contain Nxd matrix where N denotes the number of patches in the slide and L the dimension of the instance-level features.
-We include at the moment the embeddings extracted with CONCH [FM1] and we plan to extend it to the other FM soon.
+We include at the moment the embeddings extracted with CONCH and we plan to extend it to the other FM soon.

 * Weakly supervised classification

 Run weakly supervised classification based on multiple instance learning (MIL) for skin cancer subtyping.
-We implement attention-based MIL [2] and MI-SimpleShot [3].
-In a near future, we are planning to extend the benchmarking to other MIL models.
+We implement attention-based MIL and MI-SimpleShot.
 ```
 python main.py --folder <folder> --encoder CONCH --scenario <ABMIL/MISimpleShot>
 ```

 * FM-SI: Foundation Model - Silhouette Index

 We proposed the Foundation Model - Silhouette Index (FM-SI) to assess the model robustness against distribution shifts in terms of digitization scanner.
-FM-SI is based on t-SNE [4] dimensionality reduction and silhouette coefficients [5].
+FM-SI is based on t-SNE  dimensionality reduction and silhouette coefficients .
 It measures FM robustess at the slide-level without requiring class labels.

 To plot 2D t-SNE and get the FM-SI, you just need to add the corresponding flag to the execution.
 Script will not run the classification.